If you are called into a marriage fraud interview, it is your burden to prove that your marriage is bona fide and not a sham just to get a green card.

 • auto registrations showing joint ownership and/or addresses

-• rental agreements, leases, or mortgages indicating that you have lived together and/or have leased or bought
+• rental agreements, leases, or mortgages indicating that you have lived together and/or have

-property in both spouses' names
+leased or bought property in both spouses' names

 • receipts for gifts that you have purchased for each other

-• your mutual child's birth certificate or a doctor's report indicating that you are pregnant or that you had a
+• your mutual child's birth certificate or a doctor's report indicating that you are pregnant or that

 • airline and hotel receipts showing trips that you have taken together